Lukalot/nucleus-firefox/README.md

-# nucleus-firefox
-Nucleus dark theme for Firefox.
+# Nucleus dark theme for Firefox